iposton/angular-senators-votes/README.md

 # Angular 1.x, ProPublica API and Heroku - <a href="https://senators-votes.herokuapp.com/">Demo</a> <a href="https://codeclimate.com/github/iposton/angular-senators-votes"><img src="https://codeclimate.com/github/iposton/angular-senators-votes/badges/gpa.svg" /></a>
-This is a single page app which uses the propublica-congress-api to get up to date voting results of all the state senators.
+This is a single page app which uses the [ProPublica Congress API](https://www.propublica.org/datastore/api/propublica-congress-api) to get up to date voting results of all the state senators.

 ### Description
 This [application](https://senators-votes.herokuapp.com/) is made with angular.js (version 1.5.8) and the most current version of angular-material.
 This SPA app is hosted for free on Heroku (cloud application platform).
 The data is sourced through the [propublica-congress-api](https://www.propublica.org/datastore/api/propublica-congress-api).

-This app can help explain how to fetch data using [Angular's $http](https://docs.angularjs.org/api/ng/service/$http) service from a robust api and then use data-visualization libraries (angular-chart.js) to present the the returned results.
+This app can help explain how to fetch data using [Angular's $http](https://docs.angularjs.org/api/ng/service/$http) service from a robust api and then use data-visualization libraries (angular-chart.js) to present the returned results.

 ### You can learn this
 * Use the $http service to connect to an api and get data returned in milliseconds.